SeedFactory (SeedFactory v0.8.0)

 Puts metadata about schema to context, so context becomes usable by other functions from this module.

-Creates dependent entities needed for command execution.
+Creates all dependent entities needed for a command, without executing the command itself.

-Produces dependencies needed for specified entities.
+Produces all dependencies needed for specified entities, without producing the entities themselves.

 Types